ustaxcourt/case-management-rfq/Appendix B.md

 Internal Tax Court users access the network using Court-issued devices including desktops (currently Windows 10), laptops (currently Windows 10), tablets, and/or smartphones.
 For remote access, internal users use a VPN on Court-issued devices, and the Court plans to introduce a Virtual Desktop Interface (VDI) for remote access, including for Bring Your Own Devices (BYOD).

 Outside the Washington, DC headquarters location, the Court leases field courtroom space in 37 cities throughout the nation.
-These sites use a combination of T1 and 4G connections to the Washington, D.C. headquarters location, meaning that these sites can be bandwidth-constrained, and Cisco‘s Wide Area Application Services to enhance the remote site connections.
+These sites use a combination of T1 and 4G connections to the Washington, D.C. headquarters location, meaning that these sites can be bandwidth-constrained, and Cisco’s Wide Area Application Services to enhance the remote site connections.

 The Court has a Nutanix hyper-converged environment.
 The Nutanix hardware platform has redundant power supplies, memory, and can withstand multiple hard disk failures.
 All nodes within the system work together as a cluster.
 All Nutanix servers utilize Windows Server 2012 R2.

-The Court‘s current network system is configured in a single instance Microsoft SQL Server Cluster, with SQL and Windows failover clustering (SQL Failover Cluster Interfaces and Windows Server Failover Clustering).
+The Court’s current network system is configured in a single instance Microsoft SQL Server Cluster, with SQL and Windows failover clustering (SQL Failover Cluster Interfaces and Windows Server Failover Clustering).
 The Court has a disaster recovery offsite location, with Nutanix replication and AlwaysOn Availability Groups, which replicates the primary database to a secondary database at the disaster recovery site.

-Tables 1 and 2 below provide information on the Court‘s current SQL Server and VM Server environment (servers, cores, memory, and disk storage).
+Tables 1 and 2 below provide information on the Court’s current SQL Server and VM Server environment (servers, cores, memory, and disk storage).

 **Table 1 - SQL Production Server Specifications**